trailofbits/testing-handbook/content/docs/languages/rust/20-dynamic-analysis.md

 {{< hint danger >}}
 The `gcov` engine is [no longer supported by Rust](https://github.com/rust-lang/rust/pull/131829).
-The engine and gcov-style format is still often used for C/C++ codebases.
+The engine and gcov-style format are still often used for C/C++ codebases.
 {{< /hint >}}

 {{< hint warning >}}